Comic Fiesta

 Comic Fiesta, abbreviated as CF, is Malaysia's longest-running convention that focuses on animation, comics and games (ACG).
-Its focus is to celebrate all aspects of art and creativity (and the ever popular ACG culture).
-Comic Fiesta is usually held in December at various locations, including Kuala Lumpur Convention Centre at KLCC.
-It is an event held with the motto of "event by fans for fans", and is also currently the first and the biggest ACG convention in Malaysia, organised to bring the comic convention experience to the Malaysian audience.
+It is also one of the largest ACG conventions held in Southeast Asia.
+Its focus is to celebrate all aspects of art, creativity, and ACG culture of Malaysia and abroad.
+Comic Fiesta is usually held in December at various locations, including the Kuala Lumpur Convention Centre.
+The annually held CF thus acts as an avenue for cosplayers to meet and display their costume-making skills and character embodiment, as well as to interact with fans.